 Similar to districts, charters will receive a LCFF base rate for each of the four grade spans and augmentation funding for the K-3 GSA for CSR and Grades 9-12 GSA for CTE.
-However, charter schools are not subject to the 24:1 class size requirement as a condition of apportionment.
+However, charter schools are not subject to the 24:1 class size requirement as a condition of apportionment or the 12:1 TK ratio.